SaadMuhammad/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files-6-796/README.md

 ## AutoML

-AutoML generated around 25 models for us and 4 of them outperform the Logistic Regression model from Scikit-learn pipeline.
+AutoML generated around 25 models for us with 4 cross validations and 4 model out of 25 outperform the Logistic Regression model from Scikit-learn pipeline.
 The best performing model was VotingEnsemble with accuracy of 0.9172.
+VotingEnsemble works by combining the predictions from several models.
+This enable a combine mechanism that improve model performance and achieving better performance than any single model would.
 Hyperparameters generated were 'min_samples_leaf' ,  'min_samples_leaf' and 'n_estimators'.
+Since our dataset is imbalanced we can use a different metrics than accurcay here like AUC and ROC_AUC_Score.

 ![Screenshot](AutoML-run.jpg)